Nathalie Le Bot

-Nathalie Le Bot is a French biologist and the chief life sciences editor of Nature Communications.
+Nathalie Le Bot is a French biologist and the chief life sciences editor of Nature Communications in the United Kingdom.

 Education

-She is a graduate of École normale supérieure (Paris) having studied molecular and cell biology before joining the European Molecular Biology Laboratory graduate program in 1995.
+She graduated from the École normale supérieure (Paris), where she studied molecular and cell biology before joining the European Molecular Biology Laboratory graduate program in 1995.

 Career

+As a university undergraduate, she studied molecular and cell biology at the ENS-Ulm in Paris, and joined the EMBL graduate programme in Heidelberg, Germany in 1995.
 After graduating, Le Bot undertook postdoctoral research at Gurdon Institute in Cambridge. where she studied early embryonic development in caenorhabditis elegans.